 The Cellars Alehouse is a micropub; one of an increasing number that follow the model created by Martyn Hillier at The Butchers Arms in Herne.
 Since then, many have copied Martyn’s model, not just in Kent but across the country, and by the close of 2014 there were over 100 trading successfully.
+Since then, more and more have opened and there are now about 370 establishments across the country that consider themselves micropubs; with 55 in Kent alone.

-Spirits are not usually part of the micropub ethos, but we are exceptionally lucky to have The Maiden Distillery here on The Old Brewery site, just a few yards from our front door, in fact.
+Spirits are not always part of the micropub ethos, but we are exceptionally lucky to have The Maiden Distillery here on The Old Brewery site, just a few yards from our front door, in fact.
 So we will be showcasing Maiden’s range of handcrafted gins for your delight.

 The Cellars Alehouse can be found at The Old Brewery, a small enterprise estate just off Rocky Hill on one side and Buckland Road on the other.
 It is all that remains of The Medway Brewery, once the home of Style & Winch and later part of the Courage empire.
 We are in the old cellars of the brewery, probably where the large wooden barrels were once stored for maturing for a perfect touch of historic resonance.